DavidaRak/DavidaRak/README.md

 - 👋 Hi, I’m @DavidaRak
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning and trying to design Dashboards
-- 💞️ I’m looking to collaborate with people who have the same goals as me